 Is it time to jettison the idea that science is uncovering the ultimate form of the universe?
 Or is it essential to the scientific project to maintain the dream of discovering the very nature of reality once and for all?

-Theoretical physicist Claudia de Rham, Closure theorist Hilary Lawson and philosopher and author of Translating the World: Science and Language Sundar Sarukkai go head to head to investigate whether science can really uncover the secrets of the universe in Uncovering the Universe.
+Award-winning theoretical physicist Claudia de Rham, Closure theorist Hilary Lawson and philosopher and author of Translating the World: Science and Language Sundar Sarukkai go head to head to investigate whether science can really uncover the secrets of the universe.